-Instructional coaches assist K-4 teachers by providing professional development in the areas of reading, math, and science through one-on-one sessions or in small or large group sessions.
+Instructional coaches assist K-8 teachers by providing professional development in the areas of reading, math, and science through one-on-one sessions or in small or large group sessions.
 They serve as resource specialists in helping teachers provide exemplary instruction to all students.
-Instructional coaches serve the Aikin and Justiss campuses.
+Instructional coaches serve the Aikin.
+Justiss, Crockett, and Paris Jr. High campuses.

 Reading Recovery is a research-based, short-term intervention of one-to-one teaching for children in first grade who are having difficulty learning to read and write.
 Children meet individually with a specially trained teacher for 30-minute lessons each school day for an average of 12 to 20 weeks.
 Reading Recovery classes are offered at the Aikin and Justiss campuses.